Gouais blanc: History

-Gouais is known to have been widely planted in central and northeastern France in Medieval times.
+Gouais is known to have been widely planted in central and northeastern France in medieval times.
 At that time, it was used to produce simple, acidic, white wines, and was primarily grown in unfavourable plots less well-suited for the more highly regarded Pinot noir or Pinot gris.
 Gouais Blanc was thus the grape of the peasantry rather than of the nobility.

-Its history before Medieval times is not known with any certainty, but is the subject of much conjecture, similar to many other grape varieties with a long history.
+Its history before medieval times is not known with any certainty, but is the subject of much conjecture, similar to many other grape varieties with a long history.
 Gouais blanc has been proposed as a candidate for the grape given to the Gauls by Marcus Aurelius Probus (Roman Emperor 276–282), who was from Pannonia and who overturned Domitian's decree banning grape growing north of the Alps.
 Another hypothesis claims it originates specifically in Croatia (or Pannonia), but the Vitis International Variety Catalogue currently lists it as originating from Austria, which should probably be interpreted as "likely to originate somewhere in Central Europe".

 Gouais blanc was also grown in the Jura, but the phylloxera epidemic wiped out the variety in France, and it now survives only in the INRA collection at Domaine de Vassal, Montpellier.

 DNA fingerprinting at the University of California, Davis, in the late 1990s, identified Gouais blanc as the ancestor of a large number of classical European grape varieties.
 That came as something of a surprise, given the old division into Frankish and Hunnic grape varieties used in the Germanic world, because it meant that the prototype simple "Hunnic" grape was in fact an ancestor to most of the noble "Frankish" grapes.

 Crosses and relationships to other grapes

 Having been widely grown in proximity to Pinot, the two varieties had many opportunities to cross.
-And having such distant origins, those crosses showed hybrid vigour and were widely propagated.
+In fact, recent research has uncovered that Gouais blanc is closely related to Pinot noir, possibly one of Pinot's progeny, suggesting that many of the great grapes of Europe resulting from Pinot and Gouais blanc crosses are in fact highly inbred.
 This unique combination of events means that many grape varieties today have Gouais blanc as a parent, the most famous of which is Chardonnay.

-DNA fingerprinting research at the University of California, Davis has also identified Gouais blanc as an ancestor of the Aligoté, Aubin vert, Auxerrois, Bachet noir, Beaunoir, Blaufränkisch, Franc Noir de la-Haute-Saône, Gamay Blanc Gloriod, Gamay noir, Melon, Knipperlé, Peurion, Roublot, and Sacy grape varieties.
+DNA fingerprinting research at the University of California, Davis has also identified Gouais blanc as an ancestor of the Aligoté, Aubin vert, Auxerrois, Bachet noir, Beaunoir, Blaufränkisch, Franc Noir de la-Haute-Saône, Gamay Blanc Gloriod, Gamay noir, Melon de Bourgogne, Knipperlé, Peurion, Roublot, and Sacy grape varieties.
 Dameron is another result of the same cross, whereas a cross with Pinot fin teinturier produced Romorantin.